clocasto/react-formulize/readme.md

 Each `Field` component will maintain its input element's value (`state.value` {String, Number}), validity(`state.valid`{Boolean}), and pristine state (`state.pristine` {Boolean}), as well as provide an onChange handler passed down through `props.onChange`.

 There are also a handful of different validators and properties (debounce, length, etc.) that can be attached to the field component.
 This is done through declaring the properties in the props passed to the field component.
 See below for the `Field` component's API.

+#### props.value = value
+> @param {String} [value=''] - The value of the wrapped input component.

+  This property is used to control the value of the wrapped input component.

+#### props.label = label
+> @param {String} [label=''] - The name of the wrapped input component.

+  The name of the wrapped input component.
+If no custom input component is passed in (via `props.Input`), then a label element will be created around the input and the input will be named, both with this value.

+#### props.onChange = onChangeHandler
+> @param {Function} onChangeHandler - A function used to update (control) the state of the input element.

+  This property will be invoked on a change event in a wrapped `input` element (unless a custom `input` element is provided, then this function will be passed down to the custom component through `props.onChange`).

 #### props.debounce = duration
 > @param {Number} duration - An amount to debounce `props.onChange` invocation